mvaganov/self/RESUME.md

 <!--- #endif -->
 #### [Computer Science Teacher at Sacred Heart Prep](https://tinyurl.com/mvGitRes#computer-science-teacher-at-sacred-heart-prep)
 (*August 2015 to June 2019*) Faculty member at an exclusive private school
-* Taught computer science, with a curriculum designed to motivate (ask me about hacking)
+* Teach computer science, with a curriculum designed to motivate with creativity and computer hacking
 * Wrote software widely used by school to manage day-to-day schedule notification

 <!--- #ifndef redux -->